charlax/python-education/learning-python/01-intro.md

 Pros:

-- Has been fully battle-tested (created in 1991, 4 years before Java, 3 years before Python)
+- Has been fully battle-tested (created in 1991, 4 years before Java, 3 years before PHP).
+  - So many tools.
+  - So much experience deploying and monitoring it.
 - Supports numerous paradigm, including OOP and FP
 - Focuses on readability (i.e. conciseness).
 You can get A LOT done with very few lines of code.
 - Fostered by a welcoming community